rcowham/go-libp4dlog/log2sql-examples.md

 You need to install sqlite3 to be able to view (with apt-get/yum as appropriate on Linux).

+Many of these queries have been automated in the Bash script provided as part of this project: [sql_report.sh](cmd/log2sql/sql_report.sh)

 Once installed, you can quickly view some results with commands like this:

 ```